gbdev/gb-asm-tutorial/src/part3/game-state-management.md

 ```rgbasm,linenos,start={{#line_no_of "" ../../galactic-armada/src/main/game-state-management.asm:update-current-game-state-function}}
 {{#include ../../galactic-armada/src/main/game-state-management.asm:update-current-game-state-function}}
 ```

-What this function does, is check the value of our `wCurrentGameState_Update` variable.
-If it's zero, we exit early.
-If it's not zero, we'll assume it to be an address.
-That address should be of a label.
-A label that we can call, as a function, to update it's respective game state.
-At the end, if our variable was not zero, we'll put it's values in hl and call the function it points to.
 ## Adding Game State Management to our Game Loop

 Now that we have created our `InitiateNewCurrentGameState` and `UpdateCurrentGameState` functions, we can implement them